kchalasa/DataCleansingandAnalysis/CodeBook.md

 ####General feature groups:

 1. Using Samsung Galaxy S II phone's embedded accelerometer, 3-axial linear acceleration were captured.
 These sensor acceleration signals were pre-processed and separated using a Butterworth low-pass filter into body acceleration and gravity.
 These features are labeled as listed below along XYZ axis for their "mean" and standard deviation averages.

-*fbody_acceleration
-*tbody_acceleration
-*tgravity_acceleration
+* fbody_acceleration
+* tbody_acceleration
+* tgravity_acceleration

 2. Using Samsung Galaxy S II phone's embedded gyroscope, 3-axial angular velocities were captured.
 These features are labeled with the prefix below along three axis (XYZ) for their average "mean" and average "standard deviation (std)".

-*fbody_gyro_angular_velocity
-*tbody_gyro_angular_velocity
+* fbody_gyro_angular_velocity
+* tbody_gyro_angular_velocity

-3. Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals These features are labeled with the prefix below along three axis (XYZ) for their average "mean" and average "standard deviation (std)".
+3. Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals.

-*fbody_acceleration_jerk_signal
-*tbody_acceleration_jerk_signal
-*tbody_gyro_angular_velocity_jerk_signal

-4. The magnitude of these three-dimensional signals were calculated using the Euclidean norm , for all the above.
 These features are labeled with the prefix below along three axis (XYZ) for their average "mean" and average "standard deviation (std)".

-*fbody_acceleration_magnitude
-*fbody_bodyacceleration_jerk_signal_magnitude
-*fbody_bodygyro_angular_velocity_jerk_signal_magnitude
-*fbody_bodygyro_angular_velocity_magnitude
-*tbody_acceleration_jerk_signal_magnitude
-*tbody_acceleration_magnitude
-*tbody_gyro_angular_velocity_jerk_signal_magnitude
-*tbody_gyro_angular_velocity_magnitude
-*tgravity_acceleration_magnitude
+* fbody_acceleration_jerk_signal
+* tbody_acceleration_jerk_signal
+* tbody_gyro_angular_velocity_jerk_signal

+4. The magnitude of these three-dimensional signals were calculated using the Euclidean norm.
+These features are labeled with the prefix below along three axis (XYZ) for their average "mean" and average "standard deviation (std)".

+* fbody_acceleration_magnitude
+* fbody_bodyacceleration_jerk_signal_magnitude
+* fbody_bodygyro_angular_velocity_jerk_signal_magnitude
+* fbody_bodygyro_angular_velocity_magnitude
+* tbody_acceleration_jerk_signal_magnitude
+* tbody_acceleration_magnitude
+* tbody_gyro_angular_velocity_jerk_signal_magnitude
+* tbody_gyro_angular_velocity_magnitude
+* tgravity_acceleration_magnitude

 The complete list of variables names in this subset for course project are available in 'features.txt'

-## Transformations for this data : Several transformations were applied to the original data set in order to prepare the final clean data set ("tidydata.txt")
-for this project.
+## Transformations for this data :
+Several transformations were applied to the original data set in order to prepare the final clean data set ("tidydata.txt") for this project.
 These transformations were organized as four R functions included in the "run_analysis.R" script.

 The following is a general description for these functions :

-*Function 1 -dataDownload: Download and Unzip the original data set.
+* Function 1 -dataDownload: Download and Unzip the original data set.
-*Function 2 -loadMerge: Merge "Training" and "Test" data sets for each volunteer and their activiy into one data frame.
+* Function 2 -loadMerge: Merge "Training" and "Test" data sets for each volunteer and their activiy into one data frame.
-*Function 3 -cleanData: Feature selection, label cleanup, and convert numeric activity labels to descriptive labels *Function 4 -writeTidyData: Calculate average for all quantitative variables selected for each person and their activity, and generate "tidydata.txt"
+* Function 3 -cleanData: Feature selection, label cleanup, and convert numeric activity labels to descriptive labels
+* Function 4 -writeTidyData: Calculate average for all quantitative variables selected for each person and their activity, and generate "tidydata.txt"

 ####Function 1 -dataDownload(dir,zipfileurl)